marwankau/cpit210-course-project/README.md

 ![Our Project](Images/Half%20Adder.png)

 ### Full Adder using combined Half-Adder:
 Full Adder has three inputs, which are value A, value B, and Cin.
 Also, it has two outputs they are the sum and carry.
-However, in Full Adder we use two Half Adder’s and one OR gate.
-For example, if the inputs are 1+1+0 the output will be 01 binary.
-The 0 for the sum and the 1 for carry.
+However, in Full Adder, we use two Half Adder and one OR gate.

+As you can see in the truth table if all inputs are 0.
+The sum will be 0 and the cout will be 0.
+- For example:
+A=0
+B=0
+Cin=0
+Sum=0
+Cout=0

+In the truth table if one of the inputs is 1.
+The sum will be 1 and cout will be 0.
+- For example:
+A=1
+B=0
+Cin=0
+Sum=1
+Cout=0

+If two inputs are 1 and one input is 0.
+The output will be sum 0 and Cout 1.
+- For example:
+A=1
+B=1
+Cin=0
+Sum=0
+Cout=1

+Finally, if all inputs are 1.
+The sum will be 1 and the Cout will be 1.
+- For example:
+A=1
+B=1
+Cin=1
+Sum=1
+Cout=1

 #### Components:
 - Half Adder